Coupon System – Should you Build or Buy?

 Before diving into the pros and cons of buying a coupon system, let’s first break down coupons into chunks to fully understand what are the must-have coupon features.

-- Unique or Fixed Codes
+- Unique or fixed (standalone) codes

 A bulk of unique codes campaign will generate an X number of codes with a unique pattern.
 Each code will then be assigned to a singular customer profile.
 Bu using unique codes, you can see who, when, and how redeemed your codes.